enginebai/Algorithms/topics/tree.md

 }
 ```

+> For full implementation, take a look at [701.
+Insert into a Binary Search Tree](https://leetcode.com/problems/insert-into-a-binary-search-tree/).

 The deletion operations considers the tree cases:
 1. Leaves (node has no child): It's easy to delete, just detach.
 (Like binary tree deletion)
 2. Node has one child: We splice out by modifying pointer from parent to its child.